locustio/locust/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/locustio/locust.svg)](https://github.com/locustio/locust/graphs/contributors)
 [![Support Ukraine Badge](https://bit.ly/support-ukraine-now)](https://github.com/support-ukraine/support-ukraine)

 Locust is an open source performance/load testing tool for HTTP and other protocols.
-Its developer friendly approach lets you to define your tests in regular Python code.
+Its developer-friendly approach lets you define your tests in regular Python code.

 Locust tests can be run from command line or using its web-based UI.
 Throughput, response times and errors can be viewed in real time and/or exported for later analysis.